thenexthub/Codira/docs/ErrorHandlingRationale.md

 non-throwing function.
 This is a safe approach only under the assumption that importing the function as throwing will require significant changes to the call.
-That is, if a developer writes code assuming that an API will be imported as throwing, but in fact Swift fails to import the API that way, it's important that the code doesn't compile.
+That is, if a developer writes code assuming that an API will be imported as throwing, but in fact Codira fails to import the API that way, it's important that the code doesn't compile.

 Fortunately, this is true for the common pattern of an error
-out-parameter: if Swift cannot import the function as throwing, it will leave the out-parameter in place, and the compiler will complain if the developer fails to pass an error argument.
+out-parameter: if Codira cannot import the function as throwing, it will leave the out-parameter in place, and the compiler will complain if the developer fails to pass an error argument.
 However, it is possible to imagine APIs where the "meat" of the error is returned in a different